SharpWiut/WAD_Frontend_13470/README.md

 Remainder = 00013470 % 20
 Remainder = 10

-Topic of the project is "Spare Parts Inventory" based on the instructions
+Topic of the project is "Spare Parts Inventory" according to the instructions

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.